The Sky Is Falling

 Here’s the bad news for those that see a future bear market as the sky falling.
 We will absolutely, positively, definitely see another bear market take place at some point in the future.
 Not today, not tomorrow, but at some point down the road.
 And I’ve always found that it's better to be ready for this reality than to ignore it.

-In the past, bear markets used to happen roughly every four years on average prior to 1987 and the advent of the “Fed put”.
+In the past, bear markets used to happen roughly every four years on average prior to 1987 and the advent of the “Fed put.”
 And we have seen both in 2000-2002 and again in 2007-2009 the consequences of trying to postpone the onset of a new bear market through active monetary policy.
 But even if today’s bull market goes on to become the longest in history, a bear market will happen again in the future.
-And even when it finally does, this will be neither “doomsday” nor “the sky falling”.
+And even when it finally does, this will be neither “doomsday” nor “the sky falling.”

 Each and every bear market in the past has been followed by fantastic bull markets.
 Even the bull market during the depths of the Great Depression from 1932 to 1937 in the aftermath of the Stock Market Crash was exceptional.
 So too has the rally been since the Great Recession in 2009.
 We will have another bear market in the future, and it will be followed by another great bull market no matter how bad the next bear market might be.
-In fact, it has the potential bring the next great generational buying opportunity a la 1921, 1949 and 1982 when it’s all said and done.
+In fact, it has the potential to bring the next great generational buying opportunity a la 1921, 1949 and 1982 when it’s all said and done.
 This, of course, remains to be seen.

 Lastly, it must be recognized that specific areas of the market are particularly exposed to extreme downside risk and stand to get absolutely obliterated once we move past the next market peak.
 Heck, the energy (XLE) sector that was way out over its skis from 2009 to 2014 took a major beating, and this took place within the comforting confines of a roaring bull market.

 This idea was the theme behind a recent article on momentum investing from earlier this week.
-For whether we like it or not, this is what happens in selected areas of capital markets, and momentum is back square in the crosshairs after a two decade hiatus.
-Same goes for high yield bonds (HYG) and emerging market debt (EMB).
+For whether we like it or not, this is what happens in selected areas of capital markets, and momentum is back square in the crosshairs after a two-decade hiatus.
+Same goes for high-yield bonds (HYG) and emerging market debt (EMB).
 But even if these areas of the market and others like it end up getting ripped apart yet again, it will be followed by some of the greatest upside investment opportunities in a generation.

-I still to this day salivate at the +20% effective yields seen on high yield bonds at the depths of the financial crisis (BTW, they are around 5% today, which was the risk free rate on 3-month T-Bills (BIL) prior to the financial crisis in 2006, I’m just sayin’).
-And high yield bonds (JNK) represented a great value and a core allocation for my broadly diversified asset allocation strategy for many years in the aftermath of the crisis.
+I still to this day salivate at the +20% effective yields seen on high-yield bonds at the depths of the financial crisis (BTW, they are around 5% today, which was the risk-free rate on 3-month T-Bills (BIL) prior to the financial crisis in 2006, I’m just sayin’).
+And high-yield bonds (JNK) represented a great value and a core allocation for my broadly diversified asset allocation strategy for many years in the aftermath of the crisis.

 But not so today.
 Same with emerging market debt (PCY).
 I do still like my investment grade preferred stocks (PFF) quite a bit, but that’s an article for another day.
 And there's also a lot of individual stocks that I like owning too.
 I bought two new individual stock holdings this week, as a matter of fact.

-Put simply, considering the fact that the U.S. stock market or some segment of the risk asset universe might decline in value – whether it is -7% or -77% - at some point in the future is not predicting “doomsday” or suggesting that the “sky is falling”.
+Put simply, considering the fact that the U.S. stock market or some segment of the risk asset universe might decline in value – whether it is -7% or -77% - at some point in the future is not predicting “doomsday” or suggesting that the “sky is falling.”
 Instead, it is simply recognizing the reality of investing in capital markets that have been repeatedly demonstrated going all the way back to the buttonwood tree more than 200 years ago.

 People are going to lose money along the way.
 In some cases, certain people are going to lose a lot.
 And others are going to make a lot at the same time.

 With this in mind, which would you rather be, the investor that unwittingly lost a lot of money at some point in the future, or the investor that identified the downside risk in advance and was at the ready to capitalize in the aftermath of this money being lost?
 Doesn’t mean that you're sitting on your hands or timing the market or that you think the world is going to end by contemplating the possibility of either a -7% correction or the dawn of a new bear market for that matter.

-In means that while you are playing today’s market (QQQ), you are also contemplating tomorrow’s market as well.
+It means that while you are playing today’s market (QQQ), you are also contemplating tomorrow’s market as well.
 In fact, for some investors in a different area of the market such as long-term bonds (TLT), their world may very well be coming alive at the very same moment that stocks are going dark.
 This may even be true for a lot of stocks within the S&P 500 Index itself.
 Go back once again to the end of the longest bull market in history, as many stocks did exceptionally well in the midst of the tech wreck.
 Thus, it’s not a matter of the sky falling.
 Instead, it’s simply a matter of perspective and positioning.

 Where do we stand today?
 In my view, the greatest risks to today’s stock market are not to the downside.
 Instead, they are to the upside.
 Why?
 Remember the mention earlier about policy makers doing really dumb stuff for a really long time?
 Well in the current market environment, we are increasingly running the risk that policymakers will continue to do really dumb stuff for far too long.
 In fact, this risk may already be locked and loaded in the cards.
 As a result, do not rule out the possibility of a quick rush over 3000 on the S&P 500 Index over the course of a few months before the market finally tops out.

 How could the possibility of +20% short-term upside on the benchmark S&P 500 Index be viewed as an upside risk?
-Because soaring stock prices are likely to be followed by hard central bank policy brake pumping in response which in turn is likely to be followed by more sharply correcting stock prices falling back to earth.
+Because soaring stock prices are likely to be followed by hard central bank policy brake pumping in response, which in turn is likely to be followed by more sharply correcting stock prices falling back to earth.
 Once again, refer back to the end of the longest bull market in history for an example of what I’m talking about.

 What Worries Me

 What worries me then is the following.
 It’s not that the stock market (or the bond market, or the gold market, etc.) may fall at some point in the future.
-Instead, it is that stock market investors may no longer conditioned for this possibility.
+Instead, it is that stock market investors may no longer be conditioned for this possibility.
 If investors are given toward hyperbole such as “doomsday” and “the sky is falling” when it comes to merely considering the possibility of future events that in a normal market traditionally would happen a few times a year in the case of corrections to every four years on average in the case of bear markets, how are they likely to react once they find themselves in the throes of the next downside episode.

 For there is a reason why stock investors more than any others are prone to buying high and selling low.
 It is during the stress that comes with even a garden variety correction that can compel stock investors in particular to make unfortunate missteps.
 And the propensity to do so is so much more if you are no longer conditioned for such a downside outcome.

 I’d hate to see any investor get badly hurt in this manner during such a cycle, particularly those that may be newer to stock investing (i.e. less than a decade to know only one market cycle, which is relentlessly up).
 But some will invariably succumb when the time finally comes.
 It’s just another inevitability of financial markets over time.

 The Bottom Line

 The sky is not falling.
 The sky will never be falling in the future.
 Stocks will someday fall again, but it won’t be the end of the world.
 It’s just the reality of investment markets, and this is what they have normally done periodically throughout history.
 Such laws have been repealed for a time thanks to the extraordinary measures of global monetary policy makers, but they will eventually return someday.
 And when they do, it will not be “doomsday” when you see the color red regularly flashing across your portfolio screen once again.

 Instead, it will bring with it the fertile soil of fantastic long-term investment opportunities just as it has following every past decline in stock prices.
 It is not something to dread.
 Instead, it is something to anticipate for the future even while you continue to reap the rewards of continued stock market gains today.

 Disclosure: I am/we are long TLT,IEF,PHYS.